deephacks/confit/readme.md

       }
     }
 ```
-### JAX-RS 2.0 administration
+### Remote administration using REST

-Conf-it comes with a REST interface, a JAX-RS 2.0 server endpoint and a AdminContext client proxy
+Configuration can be administrated remotely through the JAX-RS 2.0 server endpoint using either
+the REST interface or the AdminContext client proxy.
+The proxy is just a simple convenience
+class that extend AdminContext and provide the same capabilities (as if it would be running locally)
-that can communicate with the endpoint with burdening the client with HTTP or JAX-RS details.
+without burdening users with HTTP or JAX-RS details.

 ```java